jwrpalmer99/indy-fx/README.md

 - Check `alpha`, `intensity`, `layer`, and mask settings.
 - Confirm selected channel modes are valid for that target type.
 - Confirm that shader doesnt have 0 alpha explicitly set on output.
+- If using light conversion, confirm **Convert to Light Source** is enabled and the light animation is selected on the light.
+- For converted lights, verify `Light Coloration Intensity` / `Light Illumination Intensity` are non-zero.

 ### Wrong preview output
 - Verify channel mode/path/source assignments.
 - For capture channels, verify preview background settings.
 - Thumbnail updates are asynchronous; if debug logging is enabled, check `shader save timing` and `thumbnail regenerate encoded` logs.
+- For light background behavior, Foundry coloration technique can affect apparent output.
+If background contribution looks missing, compare **Legacy Coloration** vs **Adaptive Luminance**.

 ### Shader compiles in ShaderToy but fails in Foundry
 - Some ShaderToy code needs adaptation for Foundry/PIXI GLSL.